From PPC ads to promotional emails, there are many, many, many ways you can go about generating sales for an ecommerce business.

 Competitions can quickly help you to amass a large number of email addresses to get your email campaign going.

 While competitions are effective at generating sign ups, you also run the risk of generating a lot of irrelevant subscribers to your list, too.

-People who aren’t interested in the products that your ecommerce store provides may simply sign up to your list, in order to get whatever is being given away for free.
+People who aren’t interested in the products that you provide may simply sign up to your email list, in order to get whatever is being given away for free.

-When you send out email promotions, these individuals may not ever engage with your offers.
+When you send out a promotional email, these individuals may not ever engage with your offers.
 In any case, you’re free to experiment, to see what kind of results you can generate.

-If you’re feeling confident, you may even want to make it so that people have to provide an email address, in order to access your store.
+If you’re feeling confident, you may even want to require that people provide an email address in order to access your store.

 It’s something that you’ll want to experiment with, of course, and it may not be an effective approach for some commerce businesses.
 But, it seems to be working for Huckberry.

-There are a couple of things that you’ll want to keep in mind here.
+There are a couple of things that you’ll want to keep in mind here, however.

 You can either run ads that are designed to help you sell product – or ads that promote a lead magnet.